NewthingAde/Global-Chef/README.md

 # Global-Chef

 ## Overview
- I Design this website from scratch using HTML, CSS, Boostrap and Javascript.
-This is my second project I designed using HTML 5< CSS, Boostrap and Javascript
+ I Design this website from scratch using HTML, CSS, Bootstrap and Javascript.
+This is my second project I designed using HTML5, CSS, Bootstrap and Javascript

 ## The Project Challenge
 Users should be able to: